AntaresSimulatorTeam/AntaREST/docs/install/1-CONFIG.md

 - **Type:** Integer
 - **Default value:** 60
-- **Description:** Number of days after the last study access when the study should be archived.
+- **Description:** Number of days after the last study access date before it should be archived.

 ## **auto_archive_max_parallel**